 5. Update Your Router's Firmware

 Now that you know how to secure your Wifi, do it.
 Make sure your router is as secure as possible so no one can access your personal information and connection but you.
-To take even stronger measures, you can check out our comparison of the best identity protection services.
+To take even stronger measures, you can check out our buyer's guide to identity protection services.
 For more information on how to stay safe online, we have a comprehensive guide on Internet Safety and Online Privacy.

 If this article has helped you learn how to secure your Wi-Fi router, please share it with your friends and family to help them out too.
 You can also subscribe to the MoneySavingPro blog and follow us on Facebook and Pinterest for more in-depth guides and reviews.